 I sometimes miss the simplicity of booting into XTree.
 XTree’s hex editor sparked my passion for software.
 With three brothers it was all about “winning”, and sometimes a hex editor made all the difference.
 These were the days of Grand Prix Circuit, Gods, Another World, Prince of Persia, Leisure Suit Larry, and Police Quest.

 1994 was a pivotal year in my life.
 My father lost his long battle with cancer, and I left my primary school a year before all of my friends.
-Remarkably, that same year I finished 1st in class at my new school, made friends that I still have to this day, and developed a new bond with my brothers – Bioforge – a game which we beat together.
-We played the demo over and over before the full release in 1995.
+Remarkably, that same year I finished 1st in class at my new school, and made many new friends that I still have to this day.

 The next few years I spent religiously attending weekend computer swap meets – harvesting stepper motors from cheap 5 1/4 inch drives to make mobile robots, building PC’s and websites for family and friends, endlessly installing the next Linux distro, and creating lots of drink coasters with a 1x Smart and Friendly SCSI CD burner.